career decision

 Experience and expertise

-Experience is the normal practical contact and regular exploitation of real job tasks using area/domain-specific knowledge and skills over any period of time.
+Experience is the normal practical contact and regular exploitation of real job tasks using area/domain-specific or domain-general knowledge and skills over any length of time.
 Normal and regular exploitation of tasks leads to area/domain-specific normal performance.
-Intense practical contact and regular exploitation of real job tasks using area/domain-specific knowledge and skills over a long time leads to expertise; Expertise leads to area/domain-specific elevated performance.

 Jobs as a whole

-1. Every single person who has a job as self-employed or an employee irrespective of job description, skills level, title, rank, gender, age or place of origin is a humble servant that serves the master or masters whoever that be, internally or externally!
+1. Job snobbery is nothing but stereotypical nonsense as the fact is, all jobs are dependent and everyone involved is an important 'cog in the machine', besides, if you look carefully, employer-employee relationship mirrors a historical master-servant, making, every single person who has a job as self-employed or an employee irrespective of job description, skills level, title, rank, gender, age or place of origin a humble servant who serves the master or masters whoever that be, internally or externally.

-For Your Information: Dependening on the legal structure of an enterprise, an entrepreneur can either be self-employed or an employee!
+Dependening on the legal structure of an enterprise, an entrepreneur can either be self-employed or an owner-employee as in one's own limited company!

 Where do jobs come from?

-Jobs come from the labour market, the labour market like any market has two sides, employers as sellers and jobseekers as buyers.
-A job vacancy is a derived demand, it can be brand new or vacated post.
+Jobs come from the labour market, the labour market like any market has two sides, employers on one side and jobseekers on the other.
 Jobseekers compete to fill job vacancies.

 Measurable factors below affect employment chances worldwide:

-1. Wages - In general, people tend to stay put and do the same job with employers offering more comparable wages as compensation.
+1. Wages and tolerable working environment - In general, people tend to stay put and do the same job with employers offering more comparable wages as compensation and better working environment.

 What does it mean?

-The higher the wages offered by some employers or industries for some jobs, the more attractive to prospective candidates those jobs are and the more the competition.
+The higher the wages offered by some employers or industries for some jobs, the better the working conditions, the more attractive to prospective candidates those jobs are and the more the competition.

 2. Geographical mobility of labour - the degree to which people are able and willing to physically switch employers to do the same job.